Eight Ways Seniors Can Save on Car Insurance in 2025

 6. Check your location: Planning to move in retirement?
 Keep in mind that car insurance rates vary widely from state to state, so check to see if you can afford rates for where you're moving.

 8. Increase your deductible: Increasing your deductible also helps reduce how much you pay for insurance.
-Since your out-of-pocket expense goes up in the case of an accident, your premium will be lower.
-Just be sure you can reasonably cover these expenses if an accident does occur.
+If you're willing to risk paying more out-of-pocket in an accident, your premium will be lower.
+Just be sure you can reasonably cover the deductible if an accident does occur.

 Check out our article Six Steps to Get Lower Car Insurance Rates to learn more about how to decrease your rate.